keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ac-org-usage-kpis.png)

-*KPIs* show four of the numbers agreed in the contract in relation to the limits.
+*KPIs* show four numbers agreed in the contract relative to the limits.
 For PPU, the usage and limit are shown for the period selected in the Date range filter.
 For the others (Projects, Users, and
 Storage TB), this value is for the current month, and the limits are as defined in the contract.

 #### Active Contract Consumption
 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ac-org-usage-contract.png)

-This option shows three different views on PPU consumption in relation to contractually agreed values.
+This option shows three views on PPU consumption relative to contractually agreed values.
 PPU shows the actual consumption per month.
 The PPU Predicted line shows the value predicted based on the average consumption in the last three months.
-The PPU limit line shows the consumption agreed in the contract, allocating the same value of credits to each month of contract tenure.
+The PPU limit line shows the consumption agreed in the contract, allocating the exact value of credits to each month of contract tenure.

 #### Consumption
 {: .image-popup}
 ![Screenshot - Consumption](/management/telemetry/telemetry-dashboards/ac-org-usage-consumption.png)

-Consumption shows three visual where first two have drill available once hover over and click on the desired point.
+*Consumption* shows three visuals.
+The first two have drills available once you hover over and click on the desired point.
 PPU Daily shows daily consumption broken down into groups based on usage breakdown.
+PPU
-PPU Daily per Project shows the consumption split between projects.
+Daily per Project shows the consumption split between projects.
 The last visual shows the limits and actual values per month.

 #### Projects
 {: .image-popup}